PNT measurements from STL are intended to be used for a variety of applications:

 The STL signal is about 1,000 times (30 dB) stronger than GPS/GNSS and extremely difficult to disrupt.
 This means that when the much weaker signal from GPS/GNSS is affected by interference (or simply degraded due to environmental conditions), an STL-equipped receiver detects the loss of GPS/GNSS service and continues to deliver rock-solid PNT data by seamlessly transitioning to STL.

 As with disruption, the exceptional strength of the STL signal compared to GPS/GNSS makes it significantly less susceptible to attack and therefore more reliable when facing threats from manipulation.
-A further protection is in how STL exploits the complex and overlapping beam patterns of the Iridium satellite signals and incorporates cryptographic techniques in ways that make it very difficult to manipulate.
+A further protection is in how STL exploits the complex and overlapping beam patterns of the Iridium satellite signals and incorporates authentication techniques in ways that make it very difficult to manipulate.